USS Maine (1890): Main guns

 Maine's main armament consisted of four 10 in/30 caliber Mark II guns, which had a maximum elevation of 15° and could depress to −3°.
 Ninety rounds per gun were carried.
 The ten-inch guns fired a 510 lb shell at a muzzle velocity of 2000 ft/s to a range of 20000 yd at maximum elevation.
 These guns were mounted in twin hydraulically powered Mark 3 turrets, the fore turret sponsoned to starboard and the aft turret sponsoned to port.

-The 10" guns were initially to be mounted in open barbettes (the C & R proposal blueprint shows them as such).
+The 10-inch guns were initially to be mounted in open barbettes (the C & R proposal blueprint shows them as such).
 During Maine's extended construction, the development of rapid-fire intermediate-caliber guns, which could fire high-explosive shells, became a serious threat and the navy redesigned Maine with enclosed turrets.
 Because of the corresponding weight increase, the turrets were mounted one deck lower than planned originally.
 Even with this modification, the main guns were high enough to fire unobstructed for 180° on one side and 64° on the other side.
 They could also be loaded at any angle of train; initially the main guns of Texas, by comparison, with external rammers, could be loaded only when trained on the centerline or directly abeam, a common feature in battleships built before 1890.
 By 1897, Texas' turrets had been modified with internal rammers to permit much faster reloading.

 The en echelon arrangement proved problematic.
 Because Maine's turrets were not counterbalanced, she heeled over if both were pointed in the same direction, which reduced the range of the guns.
 Also, cross-deck firing damaged her deck and superstructure significantly due to the vacuum from passing shells.
 Because of this, and the potential for undue hull stress if the main guns were fired end-on, the en echelon arrangement was not used in U.S. Navy designs after Maine and Texas.